Census Reports Senior Citizen Population To Double By 2050

 The situation for Social Security is not terribly dire, he said.
 According to Burtless, the higher pension benefits other rich western governments spend on their aging populations are important to consider for perspective.
 He also said these other countries face larger increases in their numbers of seniors.

 Dr. Burtless said Medicare and Medicaid, which provide healthcare to the elderly and the poor, present more pressing concerns.
 These concerns are not primarily because of aging but because of the advances in medicine that have caused costs to go up.
 In 1960, he said, personal healthcare expenditures made up seven percent of personal spending overall.

 That figure is 20.5 now and is expected to continue rising.
 Government currently pays 45 percent of Americans’ health expenses and that percentage is projected to rise.

 That does represent a big problem, he said.

 Mr. Tanner said because the population is aging so rapidly, the constituency most wary of scaling back entitlement programs and instituting free-market reforms stands to gain political clout and make changes more difficult to implement.

-Theres always been a bias in favor of voting in favor of seniors benefits because seniors vote and young people dont, he said.
+There has always been a bias in favor of voting in favor of seniors benefits because seniors vote and young people do not, he said.

 Mr. Tanner said lawmakers are in a constant balancing act between efforts to fully reimburse the medical community for the care they provide and attempts to hold down spending.
 He said the government could resolve the matter by funding patients or insurers instead of each individual medical procedure.